 US-Russian crew blasts off for International Space Station

-NASA astronaut Chris Cassidy and Roscosmos’ Anatoly Ivanishin and Ivan Vagner lifted off as scheduled at 1:05 PM (0805 GMT) from the Russian-operated Baikonur cosmodrome in Kazakhstan.
-Their Soyuz MS-16 spacecraft is set to dock at the station at the station six hours later.
+NASA astronaut Chris Cassidy and Roscosmos’ Anatoly Ivanishin and Ivan Vagner lifted off as scheduled at 1:05 p.m.
+(0805 GMT, 4:05 a.m.
+EDT) from the Russian-operated Baikonur cosmodrome in Kazakhstan.
+Their Soyuz MS-16 spacecraft is set to dock at the station six hours later.

 Russian space officials have taken extra precautions to protect the crew during training and pre-flight preparations as the coronavirus outbreak has swept the world.

-Speaking to journalists Wednesday in a video link from Baikonur, Cassidy said the crew has been in “a very strict quarantine” for the past month and so in good health.
+Speaking to journalists Wednesday in a video link from Baikonur, Cassidy said the crew had been in “a very strict quarantine” for the past month and is in good health.

 "We all feel fantastic,” he said.